eficode-academy/github-actions-katas/labs/workflow-with-containers.md

 - clone our project
 - build the code using Gradle

+## Learning Goals

+- Use actions to clone down the repository
+- Use containers to run the build

+## Exercise

+### Overview

+- Clone down the repository using an action
+- Instead of printing "Hello World!", now we want to use a docker image that has both JDK and Gradle installed
 ### Tasks

-- Instead of printing "Hello World!", now we want to use a docker image that has both JDK and Gradle installed.
-After section `runs-on:` add `container: gradle:6-jdk11`
+-  After section `runs-on:` add a newline with `container: gradle:6-jdk11`

 ```YAML
 container: gradle:6-jdk11
 ```

-- Under the `steps` part, insert a `- uses:` list item to the list (before the existing `- name: my-step` item) with action: `actions/checkout@v3`
+- Under the `steps` part, insert a `-name : Clone-down` list item to the list (before the existing `- name: my-step` item) with a ` uses: actions/checkout@v3` element as below.

 ```YAML
 - name: Clone-down
   uses: actions/checkout@v3
 ```

+This will make the action clone down the repository.

 - Change the `run` command to run `ci/build-app.sh` as the command instead of `echo "Hello World!"`.